owrmille/cub_3d/README.md

 ---

-## Gif example
+## .gif example

-My computer is pretty slow, sorry for the .gif quality 🚀 🫨
+My computer is old and slow, and screen recording didn’t help; sorry for the low GIF quality. 🚀 🫨
+It runs smoothly on the 42 school’s computer, so no worries!

 <p align="center">
 <img src="https://github.com/owrmille/cub_3d/blob/main/demo/example.gif" alt="gif demo">